 It takes place at the Olympic Park.
 Use Sydney's public transport.
 The options you have are:

 A must see.
-Especially when it is La Boheme, with its spectacular costumes, powerful voices and lots of passion.
+Especially when it is the West Side Story, with its memorable songs, powerful drama and lots of passion.

-The famous opera is playing on a pop-up stage on the water until 22 April 2018.
+The famous musical is playing on a pop-up stage on the water until 21 April 2019.

-From 24th of March to 2nd of April, 2018 at the Entertainment Quarter in Moore Park, children will love showbags with goodies, sweets and toys and the various fun rides.
+From 13th to 28th of April, 2019 at the Entertainment Quarter in Moore Park, children will be able to enjoy showbags with goodies, sweets and toys and the various fun rides.

 There's plenty of entertainment and fun: live animals, puppets and adventure shows, easter-egg hunt and circus.